sarahg0201/bucketlist/README.md

 # BucketList

-This assignment was given to me as part of an intership application.

 ## Functions:

 This web-app allows you to create a bucket list.
 For each item, users will include a link to a website with more information about their bucketlist item.
 Web-app will record the date and time of when they added each item.
 Users can update the name, link, and completed status of each item, and delete each item.